Sweetlemon39/Sweetlemon39.github.io/source/_posts/English-8-words.md

 #### straightforward

 “That's too far of a jump...”
 Willem gave Almaria a little poke on the forehead.
 “It's someone you don't know.
 She's **straightforward** and dedicated and kind and spoiled and uncompromising and simple and an idiot and simple and an idiot.”
 He didn't think he said too much.
 He could even add on another set of simple and an idiot.（珂学必修 4）

+#### undertake

+At the time he was only level 9, so his guild would’ve placed restrictions on the areas he could venture into or the kind of missions he could **undertake**, forbidding him from fighting overly powerful monsters.（珂学选修 1-1）

+#### pay off

+Eight million.
+That could **pay off** Willem’s sizable debt fifty times and still leave some left over.（珂学必修 1）

+#### cast

+I would never **cast** my cape aside, not in a thousand years!（珂学第 6 讲，00:07:03~00:07:06）

+The guy that sealed my memory said he chipped away a little at the curse **cast** on Elq’s body.（珂学必修 5）

+#### cast down

+"...
+I see."
+Firu **cast** her eyes **down**.（珂学必修 2）

+#### impact

+The two bodies, one human and one cat, continued their descent.
+The faint light radiating from the girl futilely danced about in the air before disappearing.
+She didn't even have time to scream.
+The stone pavement, which had seemed so far away a moment ago, grew closer at an alarming rate.
+She inadvertently tightened her grip on the cat, which let out a shriek.
+Helpless against the pull of gravity, the girl closed her eyes and braced for **impact**.

+A girl fell out of the sky.
+Judging from her figure, she was probably in her early teens, and also falling pretty fast.
+At that rate, she would soon have a violent collision with the stone covered streets, leaving a gruesome scene unfit for a peaceful early afternoon.（珂学必修 1）

+"It's okay.
+Even if the encroachment is showing up a little now, your body is still pretty young.
+As long as ya don't go too crazy, it shouldn't progress much further.
+There won't be any harmful **impact** to your everyday life.
+I know someone who's suffered from it before quite well, so I can guarantee you that."（珂学必修 2）